The Grand Hotel Mackinac Island is an Iconic Michigan Experience

 6 – There’s a Pool, Two Hot Tubs and Free Snow Cones

-The Esther Williams swimming pool is open from Memorial Day – Labor Day and features a large main swimming pool and two hot tubs.
+The Esther Williams swimming pool is open from Memorial Day – Labor Day.

-There is food and beverage service at the pool and our kids couldn’t get enough of the complimentary snow cones!
+The food and beverage service at the pool is a definite plus and our kids couldn’t get enough of the complimentary snow cones!

 7 – Explore the Secret Garden and Stop for Yard Games

-The tea garden at Grand Hotel Mackinac Island is home to expansive gardens, wooded trails, outdoor fitness stations, and yard games.
+The tea garden at Grand Hotel Mackinac Island is home to expansive gardens, wooded trails, outdoor fitness stations, a working greenhouse in the Woodlands Activity Center, and yard games.

 8 – Get Outside and Enjoy the Included Amenities